-The mountainous Minakami area of northern Gunma is a natural playground that's perfect for adventure sports and activities like bungee jumping, canyoning, canoeing, or rafting.
+The mountainous Minakami area of northern Gunma is a natural playground perfect for adventure sports and activities like bungee jumping, canyoning, canoeing, or rafting.
 With the arrival of the great white winter, snow lovers can revel in a whole new array of activities.
-Minakami also has excellent onsen that offers a relaxing way to end a high-energy day.
+Minakami also has excellent onsen that offer a relaxing way to end a high-energy day.

 You can get to the Minakami area by shinkansen, regular trains, and buses.

-Local trains on the JR Takasaki Line run to Takasaki Station in two hours, after which you transfer to the JR Joetsu Line for JR Minakami Station and ride for an hour.
+Local trains on the JR Takasaki Line run to Takasaki Station in two hours.
+Transfer to the JR Joetsu Line for Minakami Station and ride for an hour.
 Your Japan Rail Pass covers all JR legs.

 English-speaking guides are available for most tours and activities in Minakami